pibooth/pibooth-dropbox/README.rst

     [DROPBOX]

-    # Album where pictures are uploaded
+    # Dropbox folder where pictures are uploaded.
+Subfolders can be separated by /
     album_name = Pibooth

-    # Credentials file downloaded from Google API
+    # Refresh-Token for the dropbox api
+    token =

+    # Dropbox Application Key
+    app_key =

+    # Dropbox Application Password
-    client_id_file =
+    app_secret =

 .. note:: Edit the configuration by running the command ``pibooth --config``.